cocos/cocos-docs/en/content-workflow/scene-editing.md

 This section will introduce the workflow and tips of using **Scene**  panel to create and editing scene contents.

+> **Note**: please avoid multiple people modifying the same scene at the same time, as this may lead to conflicts that cannot be resolved by `git` merging.

 ## Use Canvas as root node for all renderers

 Newly created scene will have a `Canvas` node by default, it serves as the recommended root node for all renderer nodes.
 This has the below advantages: